SmarterApp/TDS_Student/README.md

 ### SpellCheck
 The SpellCheck module contains REST APIs related to dictionary and spell check for student tests with passages.
 It contains integration to the [Hunspell](http://hunspell.sourceforge.net) Engine for spell check.

+### IRiS
+IRiS (Item Rendering System) provides a web service to render content using the same control paths that the student application uses except that it is very lightweight.
+This rendered content can be embedded in an iFrame for purposes such as item review.

+### Student.library
+Rendering is now common to three different projects: Proctor, Student and IRiS.
+All three projects however have different underlying business rules.
+All such interfaces have been abstracted in student.library and the concrete implementations are provided by each individual application using Spring dependency injection.

 ## Setup
 In general, building the code and deploying the WAR file is a good first step.
 The Student application, however, has a number of other steps that need to be performed in order to fully setup the system.